...

 If the underlying is below a price of CHF 55 at the time of the market close, you can keep your shares and at the same time you have won CHF 50 as commission.

-Would the Share If, however, Swiss Re is now quoted at CHF 57, you would have to sell your 100 shares to the option buyer at the price of CHF 55.
-You get to keep your commission.
-You only lose the price gain from the difference between the strike price and the underlying value at the closing price, i.e. CHF 57 - CHF 55 = CHF 2*100 = CHF 200.
-In this example, your risk of loss is 200 Swiss francs.
+Would the Share Swiss Re is now quoted at CHF 57, you would have to sell your 100 shares to the option buyer at the price of CHF 55.
+You can keep your commission.
+You only lose the price gain from the difference between the strike price and the underlying at the closing price, i.e. CHF 57 - CHF 55 = CHF 2*100 = CHF 200.
+Your risk of loss in this example is 200 Swiss francs.

 Our financial tips 2024